 You can find a list of frequently asked questions on this information page.
 If you have a question not listed here, please email firstname.lastname@example.org.

 Childcare fully open.

-We are offering our childcare services in accordance with your standard contract.
-This applies to daycare, play group and out-of-school care (pre-school and out-of-school care).
 We will continue to follow the advice provided by the government and the Netherlands National Institute for Public Health and the Environment (RIVM).

 Frequently Asked Questions and Answers

 - Government (https://www.government.nl/topics/coronavirus-covid-19)